 – Dr. Gross

 At Dr. Gross' Orlando practice, rhinoplasty cost varies per patient depending on what type of procedure he performs and a number of other factors.
-The cost averages from $7,500 to $8,500 (surgeon fee only), but your costs may differ.
-Your consultation fee is put toward the cost of your surgery, which also includes VISIA™ skin analysis, all follow-up treatments for 1 year, and photographs.
+The cost averages from $7,950 – $8,500 (surgeon fee only and NOT including Anesthesia or Facility fees), but your costs may differ.
+Your consultation fee is put toward the cost of your surgery, which also includes computer imaging, all follow-up treatments for 1 year, and photographs.
 Dr. Gross is proud to offer financing through CareCredit®.

 A Smooth Recovery